waynesutton/promptboard/README.md

-# 1 Million Prompts | Track and generate AI images with OpenAI DALL·E 3 on Convex, Cooked with Chef
+# 1 Million Prompts Contest

 ## About

-1 Million Prompts is an AI image generator built on Convex, Convex Chef, and openai DALL·E 3 where every prompt counts toward a shared goal: generating one million images.
+**1 Million Prompts** is a community-powered AI image generator contest built with Convex, Convex Chef, and OpenAI's DALL·E 3.
+Every image contributes to a global goal: reaching 1,000,000 AI-generated prompts.
-Create and share AI art, track progress in real-time, and explore a living gallery of prompts from the community.
-It's not just an app—it's a global race to one million
+Track progress in real-time, explore a living prompt gallery, and generate images in your favorite styles—from Pixar to pop art to thermal silhouettes.

+This isn't just another image app.
+It's a vibe-coded global challenge.

+---

+## Contest

+Submit your best AI-generated image using one of the featured styles.
+You're eligible to win:

+- 🏆 $1,000 for most creative prompt + image
+- ❤️ Prize for most liked prompt
+- 🔥 Bonus for submitting the **1 millionth prompt**

+### How to enter:

+1. Generate an image using the app
+2. Add your prompt author name and social handle
+3. Share your image on social media

+Winners will also receive Convex swag and startup credits.
+Let the prompt cooking begin.

 ## Features